ErpNetDocs/tech/modules/community/social-interactions/notifications/settings.md

 - A setting determines whether the user should receive:

-   - Notification - these are the in-app [notifications](https://docs.erp.net/tech/modules/community/social-interactions/notifications/index.html).
+   - Notification - these are the in-app @notifications.
    - Email - the user should receive email on their primary email.
    - Sms - the user should receive SMS on their primary phone number.

-- For more information about notification types and classes, see **[Notifications](https://docs.erp.net/tech/modules/community/social-interactions/notifications/index.html)**.
+- For more information about notification types and classes, see @notifications.